Cheers to a West Seattle brewery that won Small Brewpub of the Year

 The brewery is currently open during the pandemic with 34 seats inside and six picnic tables outside.
 You can also get their beers in 32-ounce crowlers to go.

 At the Great American Beer Festival, a dozen breweries in Washington State won gold medals this year.
-The winning beers included:
+The winning beers (out of 8,806 entries) included:

-The Strawberry Zwickelbier from Twin Sisters Brewing Co. in Bellingham; in the American-style Fruit Beer category
+-The Strawberry Zwickelbier from Twin Sisters Brewing Co. in Bellingham; in the American-style Fruit Beer category

-The IPA from Perry Street Brewing in Spokane; American-Style India Pale Ale category
+-The IPA from Perry Street Brewing in Spokane; American-Style India Pale Ale category

-Built for Speed from Grains of Wrath Brewing in Camas; American-Style Strong Pale Ale category
+-Built for Speed from Grains of Wrath Brewing in Camas; American-Style Strong Pale Ale category

-First to Fall from The Good Society in Seattle; Belgian-Style Ale or French-Style Ale category
+-First to Fall from The Good Society in Seattle; Belgian-Style Ale or French-Style Ale category

-Chuckanut Maibock from Chuckanut Brewery in Bellingham; Bock-style category
+-Chuckanut Maibock from Chuckanut Brewery in Bellingham; Bock-style category

-Brown Ale from Lowercase Brewing in Seattle; English-Style Brown Ale category
+-Brown Ale from Lowercase Brewing in Seattle; English-Style Brown Ale category

-Fresh Hop Hazelicious Reuben’s Brews in Seattle; Fresh Hop Beer category
+-Fresh Hop Hazelicious Reuben’s Brews in Seattle; Fresh Hop Beer category

-The Hopsplainer from Burke-Gilman Brewing Co. in Seattle; Juicy or Hazy Imperial India Pale Ale category
+-The Hopsplainer from Burke-Gilman Brewing Co. in Seattle; Juicy or Hazy Imperial India Pale Ale category

-Not a Scientist from Cloudburst brewing in Seattle; Juicy or Hazy Imperial India Pale Ale category
+-Not a Scientist from Cloudburst Brewing in Seattle; Juicy or Hazy Imperial India Pale Ale category

-Wander Litely from Wander Brewing in Bellingham; Light Lager category
+-Wander Litely from Wander Brewing in Bellingham; Light Lager category

-Chuckanut Chuck Lite from Chuckanut Brewery in Bellingham; Light Lager category
+-Chuckanut Chuck Lite from Chuckanut Brewery in Bellingham; Light Lager category

-Helles from Kulshan Brewing Co. in Bellingham; Munich-style Helles category
+-Helles from Kulshan Brewing Co. in Bellingham; Munich-style Helles category

-Thriller Pillar Porter from Bron Yr.
+-Thriller Pillar Porter from Bron Yr.
 Aur Brewing Co. in Naches; Robust Porter category

-Chuckanut Rye from Chuckanut Brewery in Bellingham; Rye category
+-Chuckanut Rye from Chuckanut Brewery in Bellingham; Rye category

+-Hazy L IPA from Bale Breaker Brewing Co. in Yakima; Juicy or Hazy Pale Ale category

+-Reuben’s Crush from Reuben’s Brews in Seattle: Juicy or Hazy Strong Pale Ale category

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.